Making CDC more widely available

 Collective defined contribution schemes are a relatively new type of pension scheme with the potential to combine greater certainty for members with limited risk for employers.
 For example, the employer and active members might pay contributions to a trustee, who will invest those contributions in order to provide members with a cash lump sum and target pension income.
 The pension income could be adjusted to take account of investment performance and how much the plan expects to pay out to members.
 The lump sum might be guaranteed (and so would not go down) but might be increased if funding levels permit.

 In its original form, the legislation only allowed single and connected employers to establish this type of scheme.
-In practice, this has meant that only larger employers can offer a CDC scheme to their employees.
+In practice, this has meant that only larger employers have been able to offer a CDC scheme to their employees.
 Extending the legislation to allow "unconnected multiple employer" (UME) CDC schemes opens the door to (for example) the creation of new CDC master trusts or the addition of a CDC section to an existing DC master trust.
 The creation of CDC master trusts or master trust sections could make it easier for many more employers to consider offering CDC to their employees.

 Current position and projected timings